Stacey Pheffer Amato: Elections

 In 2016, Assemblymember Phillip Goldfeder announced abruptly that he would retire.
 Pheffer Amato soon after announced that she would seek the Democratic nomination.
 With support from the Queens County Democratic Party, she was unopposed in the primary.
 She defeated Republican Alan N. Zwirn in the 2016 general election, 68% to 32%, to take the seat.
 She was easily re-elected in 2018.

 In 2022, Pheffer Amato defeated her Republican opponents by just 15 votes.
 She was not declared the winner until January 2023, two months after the election.

 In 2024, Pheffer Amato defeated her Republican opponent, Tom Sullivan, by 1,568 votes.
 During her campaign she was endorsed by every New York City police union.

 State Assembly

 In the Assembly, she is the Chair on the Subcommittee on Child Product Safety.
 Her mother, Queens County Clerk Audrey Pheffer, previously held this Assembly seat.
 Upon Pheffer Amato's election, they became the first mother-daughter team to hold the same seat in the New York State Legislature.

 In 2023, Pheffer Amato was appointed the chair of the New York State Assembly Governmental Employees Committee.
 During her tenure in the Assembly she has the most pieces of legislation among the New York City delegation with 69 bills signed into law.

 Personal life

 Pheffer Amato and her husband, Frank, live in Rockaway Beach with their two children.
+She is Jewish.